 Pre-Auction

-How do we determine rights to auction?
+How do we determine the number of rights to auction?

 The transmission rights market must be self-funding.
 The congestion rents collected due to real-time price differences must be sufficient to pay the transmission rights holders on the congested paths.